dumblob/XPMA-CASE/README.md

 ***nest*** (nesting depth)

-- integer designating how much the record is nested in the activity namespace
+- integer designating how much the record is nested in the task namespace

 ***id*** (identifier)